AjjMC/ajjgui/README.md

 ## Overview

 This datapack allows mapmakers to create and maintain complex and robust item-based GUIs in-game.
-This is achieved by simply dragging and dropping items with custom NBT tags in containers within a world, which the datapack can use to generate GUIs.
+This is achieved by simply dragging and dropping items with custom SNBT in containers within a world, which the datapack can use to generate GUIs.
 It functions as a black box that allows each item to act as a graphical widget with predefined properties, without requiring any modifications to be made or additional code to be implemented.
 Two types of GUIs can be created:

 * **Block Entity GUIs:** Placed at a fixed position and shared by all players.
 These are generated upon compilation.
 * **Chest Boat GUIs:** Retrieved from a database and accessible anywhere by specified players only.
 These are obtained directly from the above by [porting GUIs to players](#porting-guis-to-players).

 The datapack provides the following features:

-* NBT tag standard for quick and easy creation of advanced item-based GUIs
+* SNBT standard for quick and easy creation of advanced item-based GUIs
 * Completely in-game workflow, with the entire datapack being a black box that the mapmaker can ignore
 * Robust design, support for multiplayer, including personalized GUIs, and no interference with player inventories
 * Complete documentation, in-game tutorial and demos